kili/help.kili.io/content/launch_an_instance.md

     * To launch an **ephemeral instance**, select "Boot from image" as your Instance Boot Source and choose your preffered image Image. <br>**NB.** If you opened the Launch Instance modal from the images panel, the last two optiona will already have been set<br>
     * To launch a **persistent instance**, select "Boot from image (creates a new volume)" as your Instance Boot Source, choose your preffered image and enter a device size for your new block volume.
 Do not check the `Delete on Terminate:` checkbox lest you defeat the purpose of your persistent instance.

 3. Switch to the "Access & Security" tab and select the appropriate ssh key from the Key Pair dropdown.
 The selected key will be added to the default user's ssh `Authorized_Keys` file for key based authentication.
-If the drop down has no keys listed, click the `+` and follow the <a href="import_key_pair.html" target="_blank">import key pair</a> guide.
+If the drop down has no keys listed, click the `+` and follow the <a href="import_keypair" target="_blank">import keypair</a> guide.

 ####Post Creation
 After launch, you probably want to assign a public IP to your instance.